Skip to content

 Best Anniversary Gifts

 Anniversary gifts get mushy fast.
-This edit goes for things with shape, utility, and enough staying power to feel like an actual decision, not a panic buy with ribbon on it.
-We split the difference between useful and indulgent and kept the fluff on the cutting room floor.
+We went for things with shape, utility, and enough staying power to feel like an actual decision, not a ribbon-and-regret panic buy.
+This edit splits the difference between useful and indulgent and keeps the fluff out of the way.

 The Edit